vorce/lagun/README.md

 ## TODO / Explore

-- Show responses from requests :)
 - Add support for remaining parameter types: body, query
+- Remove hardcoded host and basePath for requests :-1:
 - Some tests would be fun and useful